Egypt–Sudan relations: 1947 negotiations

-Post-Independence Relations
+Relations following Sudanese independence (1956–1969)

-Gamal Abdel Nasser was able to politically outmaneuver Naguib, becoming president of Egypt in 1956.
+Nasser was able to politically outmaneuver Naguib, becoming president of Egypt in 1956.
 Sudan under Azhari had cordial relations with Egypt, until disagreements in 1958 over the border and water resources.
-Nasser's Egypt later united with Syria, forming the United Arab Republic (U.A.R), while a coup overthrew Azhari's government in that same year.
-Relations with the UAR and the new government under Prime Minister Abdallah Khalil improved, with both governments signing an agreement over the Nile's water in 1959.
-In 1969, a conspiracy of Sudanese officers overthrew the Sudanese government, led by Colonel Jaafar Nimeiry.
-Nimeiry adopted a pro-Arab nationalist political position, including signing the Tripoli Charter with the UAR and Libya, declaring the coordination of policies.
-He also signed treaties with Egyptian president Anwar Sadat, standing by him after Sadat's peace treaty with Israel.
+In 1958, a coup overthrew Azhari's government, while Egypt and Syria formed the United Arab Republic (UAR), a political union that lasted until Syria seceded in 1961.
+Relations between the UAR and the new Sudanse government under Prime Minister Abdallah Khalil improved, with both governments signing an agreement over the Nile's water in 1959.